skip to main content

 TOXICITY

-Your Arrowhead Plant is considered toxic to humans and pets if ingested.
+Your Arrowhead Plant is considered toxic to humans and pets if ingested as it causes severe irritation of the mouth, throat swelling, and digestion issues.

 ADDITIONAL CARE